nalgeon/sqlpkg-cli/README.md

 `sqlpkg` stores information about the installed packages in a special file (the _lockfile_) — `sqlpkg.lock`.
 If you're using a local repository, it's a good idea to commit `sqlpkg.lock` along with other code.
 This way, when you check out the code on another machine, you can install all the packages at once.

-To install the packages listed in the specfile, simply run `install` with no arguments:
+To install the packages listed in the lockfile, simply run `install` with no arguments:

 ```
 sqlpkg install